JonasTurnwald/fredipy/README.md

 We recommend [[1]](#1) and [[2]](#2) for an introduction to the method, while the textbook by Rasmussen and Wiliams [[5]](#5) is an excellent general introdution to Gaussian Processes.

-In the current framework, it is not possible to include global inequality constraints, most important in order to reconstruct a strictily positive function.
+In the current framework, it is not possible to include global inequality constraints, most relevant to reconstruct a strictily positive function.
 This makes reconstructing sharp peaks that swiftly approach zero at the tails one of the hardest reconstruction problems with this technique.
-Currently, we are not aware of any method of globally constraining Gaussian processes to strictly positive values, but will continue to work on providing such a feature in the future.
+Currently, we are looking into several possibilites to provide such a feature in the future.

 ## Installation